 | User Interface | App or voice control |

-These tools help users create customized automation setups based on their preferences and requirements.
+These tools allow users to create customized automation setups based on preferences and requirements.

 What is IoT in home automation?